Jompda/WebR6Editor/README.md

 ~Developed by: Joni Rapo

 ## TODO:
+- Split the app into two separate parts: viewer and editor.
+  The viewer is always preloaded but the editor doesn't necessarily need to be loaded.
 - Clean up the HTML and CSS before further GUI hassle.
 - Begin working on the app's Room controls.
 - A database as the backbone of the room system.